mongodb/specifications/source/gridfs/gridfs-spec.rst

 contents to the returned Stream, the contents are uploaded as chunks in the chunks collection.
 When the application signals it is done writing the contents of the file by calling close (or its equivalent) on the returned Stream, a files collection document is created in the files collection.
+Once the Stream has been closed (and the files collection document has been created) a driver MUST NOT allow further writes to the upload Stream.

 The driver MUST make the Id of the new file available to the caller.
 Typically a driver SHOULD make the Id available as a property named Id on the